borbware/unity-basics-course/gamedev/teamwork.md

   * Game Writer
 ---

-* This only scratchs the surface, however
+* This only scratches the surface, however.
   * In game development, there's a whole lot of hats to wear...
 * Director
 * Producer
 * Game Designer